-Little is known of Robert's life and work, but he referred to himself as a Virginian and met Jefferson at least twice.
-The two were first introduced in Europe in 1786 by the naturalist Michel Guillaume Jean de Crevecoeur, and it seems likely that Jefferson suggested Harpers Ferry and the Natural Bridge as subjects for Roberts's work.
-Jefferson described both places in his Notes on the State of Virginia, and he encouraged artists such as John Trumbull and Maria Cosway to paint them.
+Little is known of Roberts's life and work, but he referred to himself as a Virginian and met Jefferson at least twice.
+The two were first introduced in Europe in 1786 by the naturalist Michel Guillaume Jean de Crèvecoeur, and it seems likely that Jefferson suggested Harpers Ferry and the Natural Bridge as subjects for Roberts's work.3 Jefferson described both places in his Notes on the State of Virginia, and he encouraged artists such as John Trumbull and Maria Cosway to paint them.

-In Notes on the State of Virginia Jefferson praised the Natural Bridge as "the most sublime of Nature's works."
-It was a site well known to him: he purchased it and the surrounding 157-acre tract in 1774 and owned it until his death.
-He visited the Natural Bridge at least four times.
-On his first visit in 1767, he sketched the bridge and recorded its dimensions and setting on the inside back cover of his Memorandum Book.
-These notes were the basis for his famous description in Notes of the bridge's sublime qualities:
+In Notes on the State of Virginia Jefferson praised the Natural Bridge as "the most sublime of Nature's works."4 It was a site well known to him: he purchased it and the surrounding 157-acre tract in 1774 and owned it until his death.
+He visited the Natural Bridge at least four times.5 On his first visit in 1767, he sketched the bridge and recorded its dimensions and setting on the inside back cover of his memorandum book.6 These notes were the basis for his famous description in Notes of the bridge's sublime qualities:

-↑ In 1942, Mrs. Henry K. Dooly, of San Juan, Puerto Rico, reportedly owned Jefferson's painting of The Passage of the Potomac Through the Blue Ridge.
-Efforts to locate Mr.s Dooley or the painting have been unsuccessful.
+2. In 1942, Mrs. Henry K. Dooley, of San Juan, Puerto Rico, reportedly owned Jefferson's painting of The Passage of the Potomac Through the Blue Ridge.
+Efforts to locate Mrs. Dooley or the painting have been unsuccessful.

-↑ Jefferson to William Caruthers, Monticello, September 7, 1809, in PTJ:RS, 1:506-507.
-Polygraph copy available online from the Library of Congress; Jefferson to Caruthers, Monticello, March 15, 1815.
-Thomas Jefferson Papers.
-The Library of Congress.
-Polygraph copy available online.
+9. Jefferson to William Caruthers, September 7, 1809, in PTJ:RS, 1:506-07 (polygraph copy available online from the Library of Congress) (transcription available at Founders Online); Jefferson to Caruthers, March 15, 1815, in PTJ:RS, 8:347 (polygraph copy available online from the Library of Congress) (transcription available at Founders Online).